Medically reviewed by Drugs.com. Last updated on Jun 1, 2020.

 Use: Labeled Indications

-Breast cancer, advanced or metastatic: Treatment (in combination with fulvestrant) of hormone receptor (HR)-positive, human epidermal growth factor receptor 2 (HER2)-negative, PIK3CA-mutated (as detected by an approved test), advanced or metastatic breast cancer in males and postmenopausal females following progression on or after an endocrine-based regimen
+Breast cancer, advanced or metastatic: Treatment (in combination with fulvestrant) of HR-positive, HER2-negative, PIK3CA-mutated (as detected by an approved test), advanced or metastatic breast cancer in males and postmenopausal females following progression on or after an endocrine-based regimen.

 Severe hypersensitivity to alpelisib or any component of the formulation